ggetzie/APSAP/docs/general explanations.md

 &nbsp;
 **Pixel Information**

 In the current version of the application, we have a total of five types of pixel information we consider.
 The main criteria of our choice of information we extract from the information depends on two things.
 First, how costly it is to compute.
 If it is too costly, the user experience would be bad.
-This is the reason neural networks are not used to extract the information from the pixels(otherwise, with hundreds of models, our application would be extremely slow).
 Second, how much the type of information contributes to a more accurate matching result.

-Our pixel information includes: area, intensity, intensity standard deviation, bounding-box and color.
+Our pixel information includes: area, brigthness, brightness standard deviation, width_length and identifier.
 We shall explain more details for each of these.

 &nbsp;